Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 * If you *loose* the private credentials, and have lost the revocation credential, you CAN NOT prevent exploitation of your account.
 * If you *loose* your account, you CAN NOT recover it.
 You must create a new identity!
 * Revocation lists will be huge.
 The block chain will be huge.
 This system will be extremely slow.
-* Recovation is permanent.
-(This may be implemenation specific)
+* Revocation is permanent.
+(This may be implementation specific)

 There is a reason why CA systems are broken: Revocation lists are broken and not used due to their size and complexity.
 This system reeks of complexity.
 When you manage an Authentication system it *must* be simple and it *must* be able to support revocation of credentials even by a trusted third party!

 Lets look at the second implementation Blockchain as the credential validation system.
 This is not *as* bad as the second solution.

 * Like the first, you cannot REMOVE a credential from the block chain.
 * It is the responsibility of the Authentication Process to implement revocation.
-IE it must maintain a list of valid credentials mapped to identity.
+I.E. it must maintain a list of valid credentials mapped to identity.
 * You revoke in the Authentication Process, not in the Block Chain.

-Suddenly, we have a system where to revoke a credential you need to revoke it in *many systems* rather than a true centralised auth system.
+Suddenly, we have a system where to revoke a credential you need to revoke it in *many systems* rather than a true centralised authentication system.
 This is a critical fault in the case where a credential is lost or compromised.
 If the credential is revoked in the blockchain, now we have a system where revocations can be in 2 or more places.
 More complexity!

 A proper, centralised system, is able to revoke credentials in the source of truth, and will have immediate lock out effects on the consuming services.
 Revocations can also be *temporary* or *permanent*.

 Revoking credentials in an existing DB backed solution is as simple as logging in and revoking the credential.
 You can delete the account with no trace remaining.
-You can also ask the trusted third party, IE the operator of the authentication service to revoke your account given your ability to provide identity and authenticate in an out of band manner.
+You can also ask the trusted third party, I.E. the operator of the authentication service to revoke your account given your ability to provide identity and authenticate in an out of band manner.

 Blockchain is slow
 ==================